Sign in Create account

 Collapse sphere on itself.
 Weave in end from magic loop, making sure to tighten it and secure it.

-Using the tail from R7, tack the flattened disc together in a few places, trying to keep your stitches invisible on the front (good side) of the button.
+Using the tail from RND 7, tack the flattened disc together in a few places, trying to keep your stitches invisible on the front (good side) of the button.
 Weave in end.

 Use an additional piece of yarn (or matching thread) to sew onto your project.
-Or, attach to a index card and sell on etsy.
+Or, attach to an index card and sell on Etsy.
 I am sure you could make a fortune! lol!

 Like!1